JoffVerby/PowerShell/AD/Add-JvSec/ReadMe.md

 ``Add-JvSecurityGroup -Path <UNC PAth>``

 which builds a menu in the cli.
-The user of the function then simply references the numbers in the Menu to choose the groups and uses the SamAccountName of the user to add to the group.
+The user of the function then simply references the numbers in the menu to choose the groups and uses the SamAccountName of the user to add to the group.

-The Function checks if the Path, User, and file share exists with error handling.
+The Function checks if the Path, User, and UNC Path exists with error handling.

-*PS - I realise that ``Write-Host`` with colours is frowned upon, I may take it out at some point in the future but if you are reasing this it means I'm still okay with it!*
+*PS - I realise that ``Write-Host`` with colours is frowned upon.
+I may take it out at some point in the future but, if you are reading this it means I'm still okay with it therefore you'll have to be too!*